enis-memic/booking_app_api/README.md

 ## <img src="https://cdn-icons-png.flaticon.com/512/5360/5360804.png" width="23" height="20"/> Kanban Board <a name="kanban-board"></a>

-- We are a group of 4 team members, and our Kanban board is diveded in two parts:
+- We are a group of 4 team members, and our Kanban board is divided in two parts:
   -- Frontend
   -- Backend